News From The World Of American BoatingEdited by Ryck Lydecker

 The Stately Yacht

 to U.S. presidents from Hoover to Carter can now be rented from the foundation that's owned it since 2000.
 Note, the schedule is subject to change if any presidents or vice-presidents happen by.
-Visit the website of Florida artist Robert E. Webber, where he is selling a limited edition print of the yacht, pictured at right (www.classicyachtportraits.com).
+Visit the website of Florida artist Robert E. Webber, where he is selling a limited edition prints (www.classicyachtportraits.com).
 Prices start at $175.

 Hit hard by flooding in 2011, the New York State Canal system may end up better than it was before the storm, thanks to $1.5 million in regional economic development funds targeted to 13 projects along the waterways of upstate New York.
 The projects range from hiking trails ashore and park improvements, to new boat launches and docking facilities for cruisers.
 The historic canal motorship Day Peckinpaugh, launched in 1921, received $191,000 towards restoration, after which it will serve as a floating classroom.